-14 The Sustainability Council of New Zealand Trust v The Environmental Protection Authority [2014] NZHC 1067.
+&lt;sup>17 The Sustainability Council of New Zealand Trust v The Environmental Protection Authority [2014] NZHC 1067.

-15 The High Court Judge ruled that the exemption list in the Regulations is a closed list.
+The High Court Judge ruled that the exemption list in the Regulations is a closed list.
 The conclusion was based on an interpretation of the language of the Regulation and that the regulations did not prescribe factors for the EPA to add other techniques to the list.
 The Judge interpreted the HSNO Act and the regulations as not implicitly giving the EPA discretionary power to add to the exemption list and ruled that the EPA could not expand the exemption list to include techniques similar to chemical mutagenesis and adding to the exemption list was a political decision, not an administrative decision.

-16 Federated Farmers of New Zealand v Northland Regional Council [2015] NZEnvC 89.
+&lt;sup>19 Federated Farmers of New Zealand v Northland Regional Council [2015] NZEnvC 89.

-17 Resource Legislation Amendment Act 2017, s 360D.
+&lt;sup>20 Resource Management Act 1991, s 360D.

-New Zealand has a network of legal instruments and treaties that require consideration alongside review of the HSNO Act, when introducing new biotechnologies.
-These include the Treaty of Waitangi18 (the Waitangi Tribunal Report recommending that Māori have a greater interest in genetic modification19) and the Resource Management Act 1991 (the ability of regional councils to control the use of genetically modified organisms through regional policy statements or district plans).
-A recent amendment to the Resource Management Act has introduced a new provision that allows the prohibition or removal of certain rules that would duplicate, overlap with, or deal with the same subject matter that is included in other legislation20.
+New Zealand has a network of legal instruments and treaties that require consideration alongside review of the HSNO Act when introducing new biotechnologies.
+These include the Treaty of Waitangi (the Waitangi Tribunal Report recommending that Māori have a greater interest in genetic modification) and the RMA (the ability of regional councils to control the use of genetically modified organisms through regional policy statements or district plans).